quantumjim/Fasnacht2021/README.md

 ![](images/nyanterns.png)

 The world was created in Minetest 5.3.0 and can be found in `fasnacht.zip`.
 Just unzip and put it in your worlds folder.
 Note that the nyancat mod is required.

+Also note that music is not included, but it is a very important part of the experience.
+So you'll need some on in the background.
+There is a bunch [here on YouTube](https://www.youtube.com/results?search_query=basler+fasnacht) for example.

 The woods were designed in 'fasnacht.png', and then turned by 'fasnacht.ipynb' into a specification for Minetest blocks in 'blocks.csv'.
 Using the [csv2terrain](https://github.com/quantumjim/csv2terrain) mod, this can then be turned into a Mintest world.